nexgeneerz/aws-scenario-ecs-ec2/README.md

 ![ECS Console](docs/ecs-console.png)

+You should now be able to see the running demo app under the domain you have configured, for example `dev.service.example.com` (replace `example.com` with your domain).
+The setup is using an HTTPS connection, even if you call `http://dev.service.example.com`, you are still being redirected to `https://dev.service.example.com`.

 ## Trigger new deployment

 This demo project shows a simple React/NextJS service that serves as an example for a more complex service that can be